Arab gunman kills at least 5 in Tel Aviv suburb, latest in series of attacks | Law-Order

 Arab gunman kills at least 5 in Tel Aviv suburb, latest in series of attacks

 Israeli authorities said he was an Islamic State sympathiser.
-On Sunday, as an Israeli-Arab summit convened in southern Israel, an Arab assailant, a resident of a town in the north of the country, shot and killed two police officers in Hadera, a city some 50 km (30 miles) north of Tel Aviv.
+On Sunday, as an Israeli-Arab summit convened in southern Israel, an Arab assailant shot and killed two police officers in Hadera, a city some 50 km (30 miles) north of Tel Aviv.

 An Arab gunman killed at least five people in a Tel Aviv suburb on Tuesday before he was fatally shot, the national ambulance service said, in the third deadly attack in Israel in a week.
 "Israel is facing a wave of murderous Arab terror," Prime Minister Naftali Bennett tweeted after the shootings in Bnei Brak, a Jewish ultra-Orthodox city on the outskirts of Israel's commercial capital.

-The Magen David Adom ambulance service said he shot dead five people.
-"The terrorist was liquidated," ambulance spokesman Zaki Heller said.
-Police said officers fatally shot the gunman.

 There was no immediate claim of responsibility for the attack.
-Israeli officials had cautioned about a surge in assaults in the run-up in April to the Muslim holy month of Ramadan, a period in which violence has surged in the past, with East Jerusalem, captured by Israel in a 1967 war, a focal point of tension.
+Israeli officials had cautioned about a surge in assaults in the run-up in April to the Muslim holy month of Ramadan, a period in which violence has surged in the past.

+Last year saw nightly Ramadan clashes between Palestinians and Israeli police and settlers.
+Police raids at Al-Aqsa mosque compound and a ban on evening gatherings at Damascus Gate helped ignite violence between Israel and Gaza militants that led to 11 days of Palestinian rocket attacks and Israeli air strikes.
+In Bnei Brak, witnesses said the gunman began shooting at apartment balconies and then at people on the street and in a car.

 "I live on Hashneim Street in Bnei Brak and I was at home when I heard gunshots," paramedic Menachem Englander said, according to a tweet posted by Magen David Adom.
 "I immediately went out to the street and saw a terrorist pointing a weapon at me.
 By a miracle, his weapon jammed and he couldn't shoot."
 Last week, an Arab citizen of Israel killed four people in a stabbing and car ramming attack in the southern city of Beersheba, before he was shot dead by a passerby.
 Israeli authorities said he was an Islamic State sympathiser.

-On Sunday, as an Israeli-Arab summit convened in southern Israel, an Arab assailant, a resident of a town in the north of the country, shot and killed two police officers in Hadera, a city some 50 km (30 miles) north of Tel Aviv.
+On Sunday, as an Israeli-Arab summit convened in southern Israel, an Arab assailant shot and killed two police officers in Hadera, a city some 50 km (30 miles) north of Tel Aviv.
 Other officers shot and killed him.
 Islamic State claimed responsibility for the Hadera attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)